apollographql/apollo-server/docs/source/deployment/azure-functions.md

 }
 ```

+**Note:** To enable the health checks it's necessary to [modify the route template](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-server-azure-functions/README.md#enabling-health-checks) in the `function.json` file.

 Finally, we need to return to the base folder and run the `func host start` command again after that, go back to your browser and refresh your page to see the Apollo Server running.
 You can then run operations against your graph with Apollo Sandbox.

 ```shell